gbmhunter/blog/content/electronics/components/resistors/_index.md

 ## Parasitic Elements

 For most day-to-day applications, resistors can just be treated as if they have a resistance.
 However, in high frequency circuits, there are other parasitic elements to a resistor that you must consider.
 Typically, the main parasitics are modelled as a extra inductor and capacitor, although the is no standard way of wiring them (depends on what literature you are reading).
-One popular configuration is shown below:
+One popular configuration is shown in {{% ref "fig-parasitic-model-of-resistor-series-rl-parallel-c" %}}.

-{{% figure src="parasitic-model-of-resistor-series-rl-parallel-c.svg" width="600" caption="Parasitic model of a resistor modelling the resistance in parallel with an inductor which is then in series with a capacitor." %}}
+{{% figure ref="fig-parasitic-model-of-resistor-series-rl-parallel-c" src="_assets/parasitic-model-of-resistor-series-rl-parallel-c.svg" width="600" caption="Parasitic model of a resistor modelling the resistance in parallel with an inductor which is then in series with a capacitor." %}}

-Below shows another model which is popular as it models the resistance in parallel with the end cap capacitance and this in series with the lead inductance[^bib-edn-resistors-arent-resistors].
+{{% ref "fig-parasitic-model-of-resistor-parallel-rc-series-l" %}} shows another model which is popular as it models the resistance in parallel with the end cap capacitance and this in series with the lead inductance[^bib-edn-resistors-arent-resistors].

-{{% figure src="parasitic-model-of-resistor-parallel-rc-series-l.svg" width="600" caption="Parasitic model of a resistor modelling the resistance in parallel with the end cap capacitance and that in series with the lead inductance." %}}
+{{% figure ref="fig-parasitic-model-of-resistor-parallel-rc-series-l" src="_assets/parasitic-model-of-resistor-parallel-rc-series-l.svg" width="600" caption="Parasitic model of a resistor modelling the resistance in parallel with the end cap capacitance and that in series with the lead inductance." %}}

 The below table shows resistor types and the ranges of their parasitic inductance[^bib-eepower-res-ind]: